bloggrs/bloggrs/README.md

 ## Features

-☑️ Includes 90% of the **official Twitter API** endpoints.
+☑️ Includes 90% of the **official Bloggrs API** endpoints.
 ☑️ **Promise-based!** No ugly callbacks.
 ☑️ **Fully typed!** Both for query parameters and responses.
 ☑️ Inbuilt in-memory **cache** for rate-limit friendly usage.

 ## Getting Started

-### Get your Twitter credentials
+### Get your Bloggrs credentials

-You will need to create a set of Twitter developer credentials from your Twitter Developer account.
+You will need to create a set of Bloggrs developer credentials from your Bloggrs Developer account.
-If you don't have one already, apply for a developer account [here](https://developer.twitter.com/).
+If you don't have one already, apply for a developer account [here](https://developer.bloggrs.com/).
 It takes about 5 minutes.

 ### Install